Home Products Industries Applications Solutions Support Insights Contact Us

 Typical RO removal rate: 98-99% via carbon pre-filter stage

-Chlorine and chloramines are added by utilities as disinfectants but create trihalomethanes and haloacetic acids as byproducts when they react with organic matter.
-A multi-stage RO system with a carbon pre-filter removes both the primary disinfectants and their byproducts.
+Water companies add chlorine and chloramines to disinfect water.
+But these can create harmful byproducts like trihalomethanes and haloacetic acids when they react with organic matter.
+A multi-stage RO system with a carbon pre-filter removes both the main disinfectants and these byproducts.

 7. Chromium-6